The Wood Products Safeguard Inquiry Is Live — Here's What Changes for Your CADs and What Doesn't

 Organize Your Paper Trail

 Safeguard inquiries involve questionnaires.
 The Tribunal will issue them to importers, exporters, and domestic producers.
 If you’re a regular importer of cabinets or flooring, expect one.
 They’ll ask for volume and value data by product type, country of origin, and often by end use.
-You’ll need commercial invoices, packing lists, and ideally your B3 filing history going back at least three years.
+You’ll need commercial invoices, packing lists, and ideally your CAD filing history going back at least three years.

 This is where CARM’s self-assessment regime actually helps: your Release Prior to Payment account history is your audit log.
 If you’ve been filing under RPP, you’ve got a clean trail of exactly what you declared, when, and at what value.
 If you’ve been using the GST account and correcting on the fly, your story is messier.
 The Tribunal doesn’t care about your relationship with CBSA — they care about the data.
 If your answer to “what did you import in 2023?” is “I’ll have to ask my broker,” you’re behind.